US admits Kabul drone strike mistakenly killed civilians | DW | 17.09.2021

 McKenzie added that he is "fully responsible for this strike and this tragic outcome."

+When asked if anybody would be hold responsible for the civilian deaths, McKenzie said the military was "in the process, right now, of continuing that line of investigation, and I have nothing for you now because that involves personnel issues."

+Defense Secretary Lloyd Austin also apologized for what he described as a "horrible mistake."

 The Pentagon originally claimed the August 29 bombing targeted a vehicle carrying suicide bombers which were headed towards Kabul airport.
-The US and other countries were wrapping up their evacuations from Afghanistan at that time ahead of a deadline on August 31.
+The strike was conducted just days after a bombing claimed by the "Islamic State" which killed scores of Afghani civilians and over a dozen US troops.
+The US and other countries were scrambling to finish their evacuations from Afghanistan ahead of the August 31 deadline.

 The US military had said there were "no indication" of civilian causalities at the time of the strike.
 They also said that "[s]ignificant secondary explosions from the vehicle indicated the presence of a substantial amount of explosive material."